vegaprotocol/frontend-monorepo/apps/trading/e2e/README.md

 3. **Install Python**: Follow the instructions on the [official Python website](https://www.python.org/) **ensure you install a version between 3.9 and 3.11.**
 4. **Start up a Poetry environment**: Execute the commands below to configure the Poetry environment.

+### Ensure you are in the tests folder before running commands

 ```bash
 poetry shell